chandan24k/CS584/Project2/README.md

 # Questions

-1. Do your cross-validation and bootstrapping model selectors agree with a simpler model selector like AIC in simple cases (like linear regression)?
+**1. Do your cross-validation and bootstrapping model selectors agree with a simpler model selector like AIC in simple cases (like linear regression)?**

 In this case, AIC and BIC values are consistent with the relatively low MSE values from cross-validation and bootstrap.
 Since all metrics (CV MSE, Bootstrap MSE, AIC, and BIC) indicate reasonable fit and consistency without drastic discrepancies, we can say they align in terms of suggesting that this linear regression model is a good fit for the data.